-In modem scientific story, light was created not once but twice.
-The first time was in the Big Bang, when the universe began its existence as a glowing, expanding. fireball, which cooled off into darkness after a few million years.
-The second time was hundreds of millions of year later, when the cold material condensed into dense nuggets under the influence of gravity, and ignited to become the first stars.
+In the modern scientific story, light was created not once but twice.
+The first time was in the Big Bang, when the universe began its existence as a glowing, expanding, fireball, which cooled off into darkness after a few million years.
+The second time was hundreds of millions of years later, when the cold material condensed into dense suggests under the influence of gravity, and ignited to become the first stars.

-Sir Martin Rees, Britain's astronomer royal, named the long interval between these two enlightenments the cosmic "Dark Age".
+Sir Martin Rees, Britain's astronomer royal, named the long interval between these two enlightements the cosmic 'Dark Age'.
 The name describes not only the poorly lit conditions, but also the ignorance of astronomers about that period.
-Nobody knows exactly when the first stars formed, or how they organised themselves into galaxies or even whether stars were the first luminous objects.
-They may have been preceded by quasars, which are mysterious, bright spots found at the centres of some galaxies.
-Now, two independent groups of astronomers, one led by Robert Becker of the University of California, and the other by George Djorgovski of Caltech, claim to have peered far enough into space with their telescopes (and therefore backwards enough in time) to observe the closing days of the Dark Age.
+Nobody knows exactly when the first stars formed, or how they organised themselves into galaxies - or even whether stars were the first luminous objects.
+They may have been preceded by guasars, which are mysterious, bright spots found at the centres of some galaxies.

+Now two independent groups of astronomers, one led by Robert Becker of the University of California, Davis, and the other by George Djorgovski of the Caltech, claim to have peered far enough into space with their telescopes (and therefore backwards enough in time) to observe the closing days of the Dark age.